johnbonanno-source/backendApi/backendApi/README.txt

 Download that, then MySQL Workbench.
 Create a database.
 Then go into Visual Studio and follow the instructions below to run the database migration and update.
 This will create the users table.
-You can Then add a user into it
+You can then add a user into it

 To create the Users table in your (presumably installed MySql 8.1) server